A Tractable Online Learning Algorithm for the Multinomial Logit Contextual Bandit: Algorithm

 At each round $t$, the attribute parameters (contexts) $\{x_{t,1},x_{t,2},\cdots,x_{t,N}\}$ are made available to the algorithm (online platform) \algotwo.
 The algorithm calculates an estimate of the true parameter $\theta_*$ according to Eq~(\ref{eq: MLE estimate}).
 The algorithm keeps track of the confidence set $C_t(\delta)$ ($E_t(\delta)$) as defined in Eq~(\ref{eq: confidence set def main}) (Eq~(\ref{eq: convex relaxation set prev}).
 Let the set $\mathbf{\mathcal{A}}$ contain all feasible assortments of $\mathcal{N}$ with cardinality up to $K$.
 The algorithm makes the following decision:

 In each round $t$, the reward of the online platform is denoted by the vector $r_t$.
 Also, the \emph{prediction error} of $\theta$ at $\designQt$, defined as:

 $\PredErr\del{\designQt,\theta}$ represents the difference in perceived rewards due to the inaccuracy in the estimation of the parameter $\theta_*$. \begin{remark}[Optimistic parameter search] \algotwo{} enforces optimism via an optimistic parameter search (e.g. in~\cite{abbasi2011improved}), which is in contrast to the use of an exploration bonus as seen in~\cite{faury2020improved,filippi2010parametric}.
 Optimistic parameter search provides a cleaner description of the learning strategy.
-In non-linear reward models, both approaches may not follow similar trajectory but may have overlapping analysis styles (see~\cite{filippi2010parametric} for a short discussion).
-Here, we directly bound the regret as sum of prediction error across the horizon $T$, where as in later approach, the upper bound of the prediction error is assigned as the exploration bonus for each round. \end{remark}
+In non-linear reward models, both approaches may not follow similar trajectory but may have overlapping analysis styles (see~\cite{filippi2010parametric} for a short discussion). \end{remark}

 \begin{remark}[Tractable decision-making] In Section~\ref{sec: convex relaxation main}, we show that the decision problem of Eq~(\ref{eq: algo decision}) can be relaxed to an convex optimization problem by using a convex set $E_t(\delta)$, instead of $C_t(\delta)$, while keeping the regret performance of Algorithm~\ref{alg: ML UCB} intact up to constant factors. \end{remark}